QuantEcon/website/_lectures/lecture-programming.md

 ---
 name: Python Programming for Economics and Finance
-description: This website presents a set of lectures on Python programming for economics and finance.
+description: A set of lectures on Python programming for economics and finance.
 link: https://python-programming.quantecon.org/
 image: project-python.png
 order: 1